mumbleskates/bilrost/README.md

       if you don't already know, but most of the time this is wasted bytes
     * therefore it is often very sensible to encode data in a way that is legible to you, with implicit schemas and room for extending
+    * the data you get back when decoding should not transform any of the field values except by omitting extensions (no int coercion)
     * as an encoding, bilrost works to make invalid states unrepresentable when practical where it doesn't greatly increase complexity
     * bilrost is designed to aid, but not require, distinguished encoding